xander-p/azimuth-reference-mouse-liver/README.md

 # azimuth-reference-mouse-liver
-Constructed referenced ready-to-use in Azimuth from the Mouse Liver Cell Atlas
+Constructed reference ready-to-use in Azimuth from the Mouse Liver Cell Atlas